SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch6.md

    for the reason that a program can construct many processes, this segment is shareable

-   * initialized data segment(userinitialized data segment): Explicitly initialized global and static variables.
-This is read from the executable file.
+   * initialized data segment(user-initialized data segment): Explicitly initialized global and static variables.
+This is read(copied) from the executable file.

    * uninitialized data segment(zero-initialized data segment): Global and static variables that are not explicitly initialized.
 This segment is usually called the *bss segment* due to historical reasons.
 Before starting the process, the system initializes this segment to 0.
-In the executable file, there is mere space allocated for this segment cause they are not initialized, and it is mainly allocated(more space for the value) at runtime
+In the executable **file**, there is mere space allocated for this segment cause they are not initialized(only need to store how many `unitialized variables` we have instead of storing something like `a = 0`), and it is mainly allocated at runtime

    * stack